dh219/esp_slip_router_e1z0/README.md

 The source tree includes a binary version of the liblwip_open plus the required additional includes from my fork of esp-open-lwip. *No additional install action is required for that.* Only if you don't want to use the precompiled library, checkout the sources from https://github.com/martin-ger/esp-open-lwip .
 Use it to replace the directory "esp-open-lwip" in the esp-open-sdk tree. "make clean" in the esp_open_lwip dir and once again a "make" in the upper esp_open_sdk directory.
 This will compile a liblwip_open.a that contains the NAT-features.
 Replace liblwip_open_napt.a with that binary.

-If you want to use the precompiled binaries you can flash them with "esptool.py --port /dev/ttyUSB0 write_flash -fs 32m 0x00000 firmware/0x00000.bin 0x10000 firmware/0x10000.bin" (use -fs 8m for an ESP-01).
+If you want to use the precompiled binaries you can flash them with

-For Wemos D1 Mini use the following flash command:
 ```
-esptool.py --port /dev/ttyUSB0 --baud 460800 write_flash -fs 4m -fm dio 0x00000 firmware/0x00000.bin 0x10000 firmware/0x10000.bin
+esptool.py --port /dev/cu.usbserial-0001 write_flash -fs detect 0x00000 firmware/0x00000.bin 0x10000 firmware/0x10000.bin
 ```

 # Softuart UART